AlisAquilae/Academia/content/Notes/Summaries/Catchment and Climate Hydrology/CCH Reading Guide Answers.md

 >[!Question] Question 1.5
 >Consider Table 1 in Schaefli & Gupta.
 Explain how the NSEB is calculated and what the difference is with BE
+>
+>>[!Check]- Answer
+>>The NSBE is the NSE for the benchmark model.
+In this case, this is simply the interannual mean value for every calendar day.
+Because of the strong seasonal signal, this model already achieves a high NSE.
+The BE is the benchmark efficiency (Eq.
+2), which can be seen as a correction of the NSE for NSBE

 >[!Question] Question 1.6
 >From the paper by Schaefli & Gupta, it is clear that different evaluation criteria and ways to apply these criteria exist, and that these can impact not only inferred model parameters but also whether a simulation is judged good or not.
 What can you identify as a central element in model evaluation?
+>
+>>[!Check]- Answer
+>>The metric has to be selected or interpreted based on the research question and characteristics of the timeseries.
+NSE values are generally higher for catchments with high than with low flow variability and that logarithmic transformation puts more emphasis on low flow conditions.
+In Schaefli and Gupta, it is argued that in catchments with a strong seasonality, the baseline should not be the mean but the mean seasonal cycle

 ## Albertson & Kiely (2001)
 >[!Question] Question 1.7
 >Albertson & Kiely use limited data from just 2 sites in their study.
 What do you think was the main novelty and contribution at the time of publication?
+>>[!Check]- Answer
+>>At the time of publication, few long-term high-accuracy observations of soil moisture dynamics were available.
+This in combination with a new conceptual modelling framework was the main contribution.

 >[!Question] Question 1.8
 >Describe in your own words why Albertson & Kiely refer to drainage/leakage as a fast process, and evapotranspiration as a slow process
+>>[!Check]- Answer
+>>Drainage fluxes are a much more strong function of soil moisture in wet conditions than evapotranspiration under dry conditions.
+As a result, the timescale corresponding to these processes differ

 >[!Question] Question 1.9
 >Fig. 4 in Albertson & Kiely shows the correspondence between the observed and simulated soil moisture content.
 Provide multiple arguments why you think the model fits are good/poor
+>
+>>[!Check]- Answer
+>>Dynamics are generally well simulated, but increases after rainfall are not consistent.
+This can be due to errors in rainfall observations are processes s

 >[!Question] Question 1.10